Creating a Healthy Community

 He helped 190 fellow students who are the first in their families to attend college or who come from communities that are underrepresented on college campuses.
 He supported more than 110 fellow Billikens as a resident advisor in the Village Apartments.
 And he served as a student leader for SLU's chapter of Chi Alpha, leading Bible study and mentoring others.

-A public health major with a minor in marketing, Hile recenrly joined Procter and Gamble as an account manager.
+A public health major with a minor in marketing, Hile recently joined Procter and Gamble as an account manager.

 While learning about the big health questions faced by communities locally, nationally and globally in classrooms and lectures, Ermias and other public health undergrads worked to answer those questions through action.
 Public health students complete a minimum of 45 plus hours of service learning during their years at SLU.